Red Bull handed $7m fine and wind tunnel penalty by FIA for Formula 1 cost cap breach

 Red Bull were first accused of a minor breach - an overspend of less than five per cent [$7.25m] - of F1's new-for-2021 cost cap on October 10, and had been in discussions with the FIA since that revelation.

-The team - amid 'cheating' accusations from McLaren boss Zak Brown and fierce criticism from other rivals - have protested their innocence throughout, and Sky Sports understands their initial submission was $4.5m under the limit.
+The team - amid 'cheating' accusations from McLaren boss Zak Brown and fierce criticism from other rivals - have protested their innocence throughout.

-$1.7m of their $2.2m overspent has been revealed to be owing to tax issues.
+$1.7m of their $2.2m overspend has been revealed to be owing to tax issues.

 It has now been confirmed by the FIA that Red Bull made errors on budget cap costs such as catering, social security contributions, apprenticeship levies, unused spare parts for the car, and charging certain costs to Red Bull Power Trains.